 Our re-search and re-membering will be collaborative, dialogue-driven, personal and political, reflexive and ongoing.
 I won’t provide “answers” for you to regurgitate.
 We’ll all be formulating provisional questions and provisional answers with the goal of improving our approximations of understanding what this phenomenon has and is about.
 The honest feedback we provide each other is key to make this active learning process work.

-Chrono-tope: Chonos or time and topos or place.
+Chrono-tope: chronos or time and topos or place.

 Time, contrary to Greenwich Mean Time mechanics, is a cultural historical construct that can be infinitely meaningful and manipulated.
 GMT is a global standard because it stems from British colonialism and global economic-cultural imperialism.
 Today more than ever, the sun rises and sets according to the mechanical and now atomic time of the British Empire’s past glory.
-In a land which First Nations/native peoples first named, what names do we use?
+In a land which First Nations/native peoples first named, we have to ask here on the island of Manahatah, what names do we use?
 In what language?
 All stories and explorations are grounded in the moment of the here and now with an emphasis of some other time and other place “back,” “now,” or to come.
-What is the “Present?“Past “Future We’ll be exploring power relationships in these three temporal frames but always being mindful of their relations to the originating time of reference—the momentous “now” of the formulator.
-What is our “now?
+What is the “Present?”
+“Past?”
+“Future?”
+We’ll be exploring power relationships in these three temporal frames but always being mindful of their relations to the originating time of reference—the momentous “now” of the formulator.
+What is our “now?”

 What about topos?
-Home, a place of social practices and beliefs, is part of the cultural cartography of here/there, insider/outsider, us/them, citizen/alien, etc. A chronotope, therefore, is the culturalbound meaning we tie to a specific case study between the here/now we take for granted and some other time/place.
+Home, a place of social practices and beliefs, is part of the cultural cartography of here/there, insider/outsider, us/them, citizen/alien, etc. A chronotope, therefore, is the culturally bound meaning we tie to a specific case study between the here/now we take for granted and some other time/place.
 Chronotopes can be with a past moment read from the present back, or a projection into “the future” as in much science fiction.

 Notetaking & communication

 Notetaking, in your primary language, is the most important work for you to learn, master, and obsessively partake in this semester.
 Please keep all your notes and fieldnotes in one volume.
 Ideally a bound, hardcover 100 page notebook.
 If you have notes from somewhere else or a scribble on a piece of paper, just tape it into the notebook.
 When you read, write your notes into this.
-This will be the primary, research notebook.
+When you sketch you first cognitive maps, do so in this notebook.
+This will be the primary, low-tech research notebook.

 We need to learn how to communicate more precisely and clearly.
 And as the world become more multi-mediated and digitized and globalized, we need to do so in a decolonized, multi-lingual, cross-cultural way.

-Syntax is key.
-The proper ways we learn self-presentation is through the way we learn to speak, move, and express ourselves socially within historic-cultural contexts.
+Syntax is key and in this cross-cultural space relational and relative.
+The “proper” ways we learn self-presentation is through the way we learn to speak, move, and express ourselves socially within historic-cultural contexts.
 Creativity necessarily is expressive in relation to such “proper” patterning.
 Given these differences, how do we figure out how to communicate across these differences?

+Mappings & Artifact Project

+We’ll being doing regular exercises to promote discussions, collaborations, and your notetaking.
+We’ll also have three major assignments, one for each of the three parts of the course.

+Mapping your subject umami position

+Writing decolonized reviews

+Your artifact project & our collaboratory mapping

 Expectations